Spanking Babies: Harmful Effects And Effective Alternatives

 Some Effective Alternatives To Spanking A Baby

-Spanking or any form of corporal punishment is ineffective or counterproductive in molding a child’s behavior.
+Spanking or any form of corporal punishment for kids and babies is ineffective or counterproductive in molding a child’s behavior.
 Parents should stop spanking babies and consider following a few of these age-appropriate alternatives to discipline their little ones (4) (7) (8) (9).

 1. Use a firm ‘no’